 Costume Designer: Mary Zophres

 All wedding entries last year focused on the big day itself, whether for grooms or guests.
 Unfortunately, all of this wedding day attention has left one crucial facet of big weddings ignored: the rehearsal dinner.

 I went to my first rehearsal dinner in 2003, wearing a red sport jacket, a black shirt, black trousers, and a silver and red silk tie.
 This was a sharp look, especially for a 14-year-old, but I had been under the impression that rehearsal dinners were pretty fancy affairs.
 In the years since, I’ve been disappointed to see the trend at rehearsal dinners of grooms who once wore suits or, at the very least, blazers now wearing button-up shirts with rumpled khakis.

 As it may be bad form to out-dress a groom at his own rehearsal dinner, I’ve started losing the ties and relegating myself to just sport jackets and slacks (and a shirt, of course), but now grooms feel the need to wear old jeans and polos.
 Is nothing sacred?
-To see how a real man should sartorially prepare for a nighttime pre-wedding celebration, Catch Me If You Can offers a great sequence at Frank Abagnale Jr’s engagement party.
+To see how a stylish man should sartorially prepare for a nighttime pre-wedding celebration, Catch Me If You Can offers a great sequence at Frank Abagnale Jr’s engagement party.

 What’d He Wear?

 At his engagement party, Frank waltzes around his party in a cream-colored dinner jacket in a look that could’ve been inspired by Sean Connery’s summer formalwear in Goldfinger.
 This isn’t the first of Frank’s outfits to mimic Goldfinger, as he clearly had a suit custom made earlier in the film to resemble the famous glen plaid three-piece suit.
 (But we’ll talk about that later.)

 The similarities between the Goldfinger jacket and Frank’s are no coincidence as Frank now sees himself as “the James Bond of the skies”, but he conducts himself much less suavely as he scurries around his room, packing suitcases and stuffing money into his pockets.
 The look is very evocative of the Jet Age, although by 1966 it would soon be out of date as loud colors and large lapels became the order of the day.